Dominique Wilkins: Early years (1982–1987)

-Wilkins was selected third overall (behind James Worthy and Terry Cummings) by the Utah Jazz in the 1982 NBA draft.
-However, Wilkins was not willing to play in Utah.
-At the same time, the Jazz were reeling from cash flow problems.
-As a result, the Jazz traded Wilkins to the Atlanta Hawks several months after the draft for John Drew, Freeman Williams and $1 million in cash.
-The trade is now considered among the most lopsided deals in NBA history, as Drew and Williams would play a combined four seasons for the Jazz.

 Wilkins notched his first Slam-Dunk Championship at the NBA All-Star Weekend in Indianapolis during the 1984–85 season.
 He went on to finish the season with a 27.4 scoring average, good for sixth in the NBA.
 He ranked second on the Hawks in rebounding (6.9 rpg) and steals (135).
 For the first of two straight seasons, he led the NBA in field-goal attempts, with 1,891.
 After going 0-for-11 from the three-point line the previous season, Wilkins made 25 of 81 three-point shots in 1984–85.
 He also shot better than 80 percent from the free throw line for the first of 10 consecutive seasons.
 Despite Wilkins's efforts, Atlanta finished 34–48 and failed to reach the playoffs.